 When you’re pregnant, healthy snacking can help meet your—and your growing baby’s—need for nutrients.
-And, if you snack correctly, you won’t have to worry about ruining your appetite or gaining extra pounds.
+And, if you snack mindfully, you won’t have to worry about ruining your appetite or gaining extra weight.

-Always remember that there isn’t one perfect pregnancy diet.
-But our snacking guide, plus 10 quick and healthy snack ideas, will help keep you satisfied and full of energy!
+Remember there isn’t one perfect pregnancy diet.
+But our snacking guide, plus 10 quick and healthy snack ideas, will help keep you satisfied.

-Combining the right foods is also a good way to feel fuller longer and help manage your risk for gestational diabetes.
+Combining the right foods is also a good way to feel fuller longer and help manage your risk for gestational diabetes during pregnancy.

 2) Oven-baked sweet potato fries